 U.S. Patent Law, Essentially…

-U.S. patent rights are secured if, and only if, the U.S. Patent and Trademark Office (PTO) issues a patent.
+U.S. patent rights are secured if the U.S. Patent and Trademark Office (PTO) issues a patent.
 In general, international patent rights may only be secured by applying for patent protection in each country, separately.
-However, international agreements, such as the Patent Cooperation Treaty, and consolidated patent offices, such as the European Patent Office, aim to streamline the acquisition of patent rights throughout the world.
+However, international agreements, such as the Patent Cooperation Treaty, and consolidated patent offices, like the European Patent Office, aim to streamline the acquisition of patent rights throughout the world.

 U.S. Patent Applications…

-In general, an invention is patentable only if it is not already “in the public domain.”
-In the United States and Canada, once an invention has been publicly used or disclosed, the inventor has one year in which to file a patent application for that invention.
+In general, an invention is patentable only if not already “in the public domain.”
+In the United States and Canada, once an invention has been publicly used or disclosed, the inventor has one year to file a patent application for it.
 For other countries, any public disclosure may render the invention non-patentable.

 Patent Pending Status…

-Once a U.S. patent application has been filed with the PTO, and as long as it remains active there, the claimed invention will have “Patent Pending” or “Patent Applied For” status.
-These terms, affixed to or associated with a publicly shown or traded product or process, puts others on notice that the inventor has claimed, and may acquire, patent protection for the product or process or for some part of it.
+Once a U.S. patent application has been filed with the PTO, and as long as it remains active, the claimed invention has “Patent Pending” or “Patent Applied For” status.
+These terms, affixed to or associated with a publicly shown or traded product or process, puts others on notice that the inventor claimed and may acquire, patent protection for the product, process, or for some part of it.

 Patent Pending status by itself does not provide any legal protection for the claimed invention, and the law provides for sanctions for false or improper use of the Patent Pending label and its equivalents.
-However, publication of the patent application — automatically after 18 months, or at the inventor’s request — does afford limited enforceable protection from infringement of the invention before the patent issues.
+However, the publication of the patent application automatically after 18 months, or at the inventor’s request does afford limited enforceable protection from infringement of the invention before the patent is issued.